 - Most important features

-- A warning upfront: content before SEO!
+- Beware: content comes before SEO!

 - 8 simple steps to optimize your text